hbecerri/pepper/config_documentation.md

 ### DY Scale factors
 - `fast_dy_sfs`: Optional, bool.
 Specifies if DYprocessor should run over just DY and observed data; not relevant for other processors.
-- `bin_dy_sfs`: Optional, data picker defining a variable in which DY SFs should be binned.
-Used by both DYprocessor when producing these SFs, and the standard Processor when applying them.
-If omitted or null, inclusive SFs will be produced.
+- `bin_dy_sfs`: Optional, data picker defining a variable in which DY SFs are binned, used by the Processor when applying them.
-- `dy_sf_bin_edges`: Optional, list of ints.
-List of bin edges to use when producing DY SFs. must be defined if bin_dy_sfs is not null.